-(Myadestes obscurus) Also known as the Hawaiian Thrush, it occurs only on Hawaii Island in montane rain forests above 3,000 feet.
+Also known as the Hawaiian Thrush, ʻōmaʻo occur only on Hawaiʻi Island in montane rain forests above 3,000 feet.
 Their diet consists primarily of fruits, and supplemented by invertebrates.

-(Buteo solitarius) Widespread on the Island of Hawaii and regularly seen in the park.
-Also known as the Hawaiian Hawk.
+ʻIo are widespread on the Island of Hawaiʻi and regularly seen in the park.
+They are also known as the Hawaiian hawk.